Crash Test Cadavers

 What's more, while still not perfect, today's car interiors have reached a level of safety beyond which it will be difficult to make much significant progress.
 Researchers are instead turning much of their focus to technologies that can help prevent accidents from occurring in the first place.

-For more information about automotive testing, automotive safety and other related topics, follow the links on the next page.
+For more information about automotive testing, automotive safety and other related topics, follow the links below.